Fukushima nuclear accident cleanup: Scrapping reactors Daiichi 1–4

 This scheme was partly based on the experience gained from the 1979 Three Mile Island accident.
 In Fukushima, however, with three meltdowns at one site, the damage was much more extensive.
 It could take 30 years or more to remove the nuclear fuel, dismantle the reactors, and remove all the buildings.
 Research institutions all over the world were asked to participate in the construction of a research site to examine the removal of fuel and other nuclear wastes.
-The official publication of the report was planned at the end of 2011.
+The official publication of the report was planned for the end of 2011.

 Protection systems installed

 Since the disaster, TEPCO has installed sensors, a fabric cover over the reactors and additional filters to reduce the emission of contaminants.

 Sensors for xenon and temperature changes to detect critical reactions

-After the detection of radioactive xenon gas in the containment vessel of the No. 2 reactor on 1 and 2 November 2011 TEPCO was not able to determine whether this was a sustained fission process or only spontaneous fission.
+After the detection of radioactive xenon gas in the containment vessel of the No. 2 reactor on 1 and 2 November 2011, TEPCO was not able to determine whether this was a sustained fission process or only spontaneous fission.
 Therefore, TEPCO installed detection devices for radioactive xenon to single out any occurrence of nuclear criticality.
-Next to this TEPCO installed temperature sensors to control temperature changes in the reactors, another indicator of possible critical fission reactions.
+Next to this TEPCO installed temperature sensors to detect temperature changes in the reactors, another indicator of possible critical fission reactions.